inesp/inesp.github.io/_posts/2020-06-01-python-mock.md

 ## Making mocks stricter with `spec`

 By default, `Mock` returns a value for every call, every attribute, every method, even a typo.
-This is convenient most of the time, but sometimes you want to test code that a specific property does NOT exist.
+This is convenient most of the time, but sometimes you want to test that a specific property does NOT exist.
 What does one do then?

 Introducing the `spec` parameter. `spec` restricts the mock to only allow attributes that exist on a real class or that you manually list.